zkrguan/my_git_notes/README.md

 Think about the hell's kitench.
 Second line cooks prepare the ingredients for the first line cook.
 And first line has a area for the processed ingredients from the second line.
 That area is a perfect example of the staging area.

+### Why you don't want to use git add * or git add . ?

+Because you will add too much into the staging area.

 ## git commit

 This is making the snapshot official and recorded by git.